 Federalism is essentially a hybrid of unitary and confederate governments.

-Two: What Are the Advantages and disadvantages to Federalism?
+Two: What are the advantages and disadvantages to federalism?

 The founders knew what they were doing.
-They knew that America needed a stronger federal government to prevent anarchy but also knew that the government should be given very few powers in order to avoid potential abuse and tyranny.
+They knew that America needed a stronger federal government to prevent anarchy but also knew that the federal government should be given very few powers in order to avoid potential abuse and tyranny.

 They felt that leaving a good portion of the governing power to the states and their governments would do just that.
 They wanted the states to have complete sovereignty over all the areas not mentioned in the Constitution as Congressional powers.
 This meant that, as I said in my recent post on selective incorporation, the Constitution and Bill of Rights only prevented the federal government from violating the rights laid out in the Bill of Rights.